 Downtown Nashville Bars and Honky-Tonks

 Nashville’s famous honky-tonks are an ideal destination for music fans, food lovers, and whiskey drinkers.
 One of the most well-known nightlife destinations in Nashville is the three-block strip where Broadway and 5th Avenue intersects with Broadway and 2nd Avenue.
-Also referred to as “Lo-Bro,” “Honky-Tonk Row,” and “The District,” this is a must-visit area on any trip to Nashville and is located just blocks away from Hampton Inn & Suites Nashville Downtown hotel.
+Also referred to as “Lo-Bro,” “Honky-Tonk Row,” and “The District,” this is a must-visit area on any trip to Nashville and is located just blocks away from Hampton Inn & Suites by Hilton Nashville Downtown hotel.
 There’s a honky-tonk for just about everyone in Nashville, so use our list to find the bars that are perfect for you!

 Recommended Honky-Tonks and Bars